ExtraWhy/backend/README.md

 1. Those are just a template usages of grpc
 2. Use as reference not for final product we will need much more
 3. Fixed also make to deal with those 2

+### Makefile extras
+1. Run `./make.sh` with no args to build and update go modules of all projects
+2. Run `./make.sh branchname` to build and update go modules on your branchname
+3. Run `./make.sh -n` to only build projects with no update of go modules (local build faster)